 Ingredient splitting can be defined as breaking down one lower-quality item into its various components and listing each of them separately onto the pet food label.
 Now the meat appears higher on the list, even though there is actually less of it in the food.
 Sneaky, right?

-In the example of grain-free dog food using peas, you can usually find something like this listed in the ingredients:
+In the example of grain-free dog food using peas, you can usually find either pea flour, pea protein, or pea fiber in the ingredients.

 This is done with lots of other things like corn and other vegetables.
 Make sure your pet foot label simply says “Peas”, and that it’s not broken down farther down in the ingredient list.